-IPP Policy Brief n°23 - March 2016Assessing the gender impact of tax and benefit reforms
+IPP Policy Brief n°23 - March 2016Analysing socio-fiscal policies through the lens of gender inequality

 IPP Policy Briefs

 IPP Policy Briefs are publications particular to the Institute, which aim to present the findings of research work in a concise format that avoids specialist jargon without sacrificing scientific rigour.

 The purpose is to communicate to the press, to policy makers and to the wider public, the state of knowledge accumulated about a given public policy.

 IPP Policy Brief n°22 - January 2016The impact of the media on court decisions

 IPP Policy Brief n°21 - November 2015French budget 2016 : the difficult control of public spending

 Authors: Mahdi Ben Jelloul, Antoine Bozio, Sophie Cottet, Malka Guillot, Marion Monnet, Lucile Romanello